redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/platform-alteration/base-image ensures that the Container Base Image is not altered post-startup.
 This test is a heuristic, and ensures that there are no changes to the following directories: 1) /var/lib/rpm 2) /var/lib/dpkg 3) /bin 4) /sbin 5) /lib 6) /lib64 7) /usr/bin 8) /usr/sbin 9) /usr/lib 10) /usr/lib64
 Result Type|normative
 Suggested Remediation|Ensure that Container applications do not modify the Container Base Image.
 In particular, ensure that the following 	directories are not modified: 	1) /var/lib/rpm 	2) /var/lib/dpkg 	3) /bin 	4) /sbin 	5) /lib 	6) /lib64 	7) /usr/bin 	8) /usr/sbin 	9) /usr/lib 	10) /usr/lib64 	Ensure that all required binaries are built directly into the container image, and are not installed post startup.
-Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.2
+Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.1.4
+Exception Process|Images should not be changed during runtime.
+There is no exception process for this.
 #### boot-params

 Property|Description